Biathlon

 Required gear:

-- .22 caliber bolt action rifle: available for rent (see Things to Know section below)
+- For Youth Biathlon: .22 caliber bolt action rifle (available for rent, if needed; see Things to Know section below for more information)

-- Ammunition: can be purchased from the club (see Things to Know section below)
+- For Youth Biathlon: Ammunition can be purchased from the club (see Things to Know section below for more information)

 The masters program is open to anyone over the age of 18.